What Is Excommunication and is it Biblical?

 Let us travel the study with the sturdy schooner of Holy Scripture, and the long oars of biblical wisdom.
 Leaning on the wisdom of older sailors of theology and pastoral practice will be indispensable.

-1. Some verses are informational, while others are practical.
+1. Some Bible verses are informational, while others are practical.

 The reader will take note that some of these Scriptural examples of excommunication are principia (principles to inform) will and some are praxis (practical application to guide).